sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-install-portainer-and-use-it-as-k3s-dashboard-in-raspberry-pi-cm4.md

 ---
-title: "How to install Portainer and use it as K3S dashboard in Raspberry Pi CM4"
+title: How to install Portainer and use it as K3S dashboard in Raspberry Pi CM4
 date: 2023-10-05T17:20:00+00:00
-description: "How to install Portainer and use it as K3S dashboard in Raspberry Pi CM4"
+description: How to install Portainer and use it as K3S dashboard in Raspberry Pi CM4
 draft: false
 hideToc: false
 enableToc: true